-This 9-week course has been designed to provide beginners with the basic principles of Film Photography, a discipline also referred to as Analogue Photography.
-During the course you will be introduced to manual camera operation, darkroom practice, studio practice and the production of black and white prints.
+This 9-week series of evening workshops has been designed to provide beginners with the basic principles of Film Photography, a discipline also referred to as Analogue Photography.
+During the workshop you will be introduced to manual camera operation, darkroom practice, studio practice and the production of black and white prints.

 Learning Methods